Altium Designer Rigid Flex Guidebook for PCB Design

 Advancement of modern electronics technology, and the mobile industry in particular, has introduced a unique set of challenges, and pitfalls, for designers.
 To this end, rigid- flex design provides a solution for compact and dense printed circuit boards.

-Adding flexible regions to a PCB requires several additional considerations to conventional rigid board design methods.
+Adding flexible regions to a Printed Circuit Board requires several additional considerations to conventional rigid board design methods.
 A designer must take into account things such as specific material types, intended application of the product, manufacturing documentation, free PCB design software, and the fabrication processes necessary to maximize production yield.
 It is critical that a designer understands these concepts and maintains strong communication with a manufacturer to ensure swift and seamless development.

 This guidebook is intended as a useful starting point for any designer, new or experienced.
 Whether they are beginning their first rigid flex design, or have successfully completed several, this guidebook aims to promote good design practice.
 Regardless, these guidelines and suggestions by no means cover the entire spectrum of flex and rigid-flex design concepts, and should always be followed by extensive research and review specific to each design.